CHILD SUPPORT ATTORNEYS IN DENTON

 A: If the financial situation for either party changes since the child support order was issued, a child support modification may be the solution.
 This means basically filing a petition to request that court modify the existing order.
 If you live in Denton, Texas, Cooke County, or the surrounding area, give us a call if you have more questions about how to file such a modification.

 Q: My ex refuses to pay the child support.
 Is there anything I can do?

 A: If your ex-spouse is not following a court order, the next thing to do is file an enforcement.
-In Denton and Cooke Counties, Hill & Hill can help you do this to make the process as easy as possible.
+In Denton and Cooke Counties, The Law Office of Brent Hill can help you do this to make the process as easy as possible.
 Asking for an enforcement basically means asking the court to enforce the order it already gave.
 The best way to proceed is to contact your attorney and discuss what options will work best for your specific situation.

 Child Support Modification

 For any number of reasons circumstances in your life or the life of your ex may have changed in a way that would require modifying the custody order the court issued in your case.
 These include but are in no way limited to:

 - Job Loss of one of the parents

 - Preference of the Child

 Our child support lawyers in Denton can help make sure your family is appropriately provided for.
 We make your children’s well-being our priority, and will fight diligently to ensure that you receive any compensation that you may be due to help take care of your children, regardless of the relationship situation between the parents.

 To learn more, contact The Law Office of Brent Hill at our Denton office for a free consultation to discuss your case.